-A Thousand Buildings in Kyiv Can Save of UAH 100M on Heating Bills
+One Thousand Buildings in Kyiv Can Save 100 Million Hryvnias on Heating Bills Annually

 KYIVENERGO offered its clients some advice on energy saving measures and energy audits.
 An energy audit report will show in detail the reason why heat is lost, and opportunities for making savings, and provide a detailed list of energy saving measures, including pay-back periods and potential sources of financing.
 DTEK ESCO provides trainings where everyone can learn how to perform an energy audit.

-DTEK ESCO is ready to invest up to UAH 150M into energy efficiency of buildings in Kyiv based on energy service.
-The company will carry out thermal modernisation of buildings and guarantees savings of energy resources such as thermal power, electric power, gas, and water.
+DTEK ESCO is ready to invest up to 150 million hryvnias into energy efficiency of buildings in Kyiv based on energy service.
+The company will carry out thermal modernization of buildings and guarantees savings of energy resources such as thermal power, electric power, gas, and water.

-“According to our estimates, a thousand buildings in Kyiv can save in aggregate more than UAH 100M per year in heating costs.
+“According to our estimates, one thousand buildings in Kyiv can save in aggregate more than 100 million hryvnias per year in heating costs.
 To achieve these savings, a set of energy efficiency measures including upgrades, balancing of heating systems, and insulation of buildings has to be implemented.
 It is a realistic task, and we can help by conducting an energy audit, providing financing, and implementing energy efficiency measures, preparing buildings for a winter season, introducing an energy management system, and a system for monitoring the use of energy resources,” told Yevhen Bushma, Director of DTEK ESCO.